orta/notes/js/why-typescript.md

 However, the advantages of having TypeScript 'natively' running in JavaScript would reduce the tooling barrier to using TypeScript effectively nothing.
 IMO that'd be worth it.

-The key example of this is Deno, which emulates what native TypeScript support would look lik in a JavaScript engine.
+The key example of removing all barriers to TS is Deno, which emulates what native TypeScript support would look like in a JavaScript engine today.

 ### Current Competitors